 The Lake Victoria system is illustrative of these challenges, as a nascent cage aquaculture industry undergoes explosive growth to meet increasing demand for fish in the context of declining wild fish catch and persistent harmful algal blooms.
 Cyanobacterial-producing harmful algal blooms are widespread and frequent in Lake Victoria and involve cyanobacterial production of a potent liver toxin known as microcystin that accumulates in fish.
-We aim to elucidate the 1) impacts of aquaculture expansion on local livelihoods and food security and how aquaculture impacts aquatic environmental health, including 2) compare microcystin and fatty acid content of aquaculture-raised and wild fish, and 3) examine fish health and farm management challenges critical to aquaculture industry development.

 Example papers and projects: